Gcse Jekyll And Hyde Quotes

 Introduction: Unpacking the Dual Nature of Man

 Strange Case of Dr Jekyll and Mr Hyde is not simply a gothic horror story; it's a profound exploration of the human psyche.
 Stevenson masterfully uses contrasting characters and evocative language to unveil the battle between good and evil that rages within each individual.
-Understanding the key quotes is essential to unlock the novel's deeper meaning and appreciate Stevenson's literary genius.
+Understanding the key quotes is essential to tap into the novel's deeper meaning and appreciate Stevenson's literary genius.
 This article provides a detailed analysis of select quotes, demonstrating their importance in interpreting the central themes and characters.

 Key Quotes and Their Analysis: